RE-DOCTOR-AI/Web-SDK-Documentation/README.md

     - Gender (1 - Male, 2 - Female)<BR/>

   Those parameters will be required to initialize the SDK.
-  However if you need to update user parameters after initialization, you can use the follofing function:
+  However, if you need to update user parameters after initialization, you can use the follofing function:
   ```Javascript
     tvs.setUserData(height.value, weight.value, age.value, gender.value)
   ```